laksh2005/fashtag/README.md

-# AI Engineer Hiring Assignment - Fashion Attribute Classification App (FashTag)
+# Fashtag - A Fashion Attribute Classification App

 This project implements the required end-to-end application: